CPerry90/CS50W/README.md

 The Volunteer Center app handles everything else, such as Models, Serializers, and Admin.

 For react, I have used webpacks and babel to compile the React code into minified JS files which are stored in the /static directory and referenced in the layout.html template.
+I have also used the React-modal.

 ## What's Contained In Each file